We suggest seven ways to create suspense in your memoir.

 Seven Ways To Create Suspense in Memoirs:

 - Use heightened sensory details.
 If you were waiting for an abusive partner to come home, every sound becomes loaded with possibilities.
-[Read: The 5 Senses – How Readers Remember Stories]
+[Read: The Power Of The 5 Senses In Stories]

 - Confide in your reader.
 Tell the reader your plans, your dreams, and your hopes.
 This allows them to get to know you and empathise with you.
 They will be as devastated as you are when things do not go as planned.